What are the Key Dates I need to be thinking about?

 - Summarise major events from the year.
 A brief outline can help your accountant understand your situation.

 - Reply promptly to questions and enquiries.
-This will help your Accountant complete your tax returns most efficiently.
+This will help your accountant complete your tax returns most efficiently.

 We’ll be sharing more valuable insights from Shortland Chartered Accountants in our next article — including what expenses you can claim, how chattel valuations work, and key updates on the Brightline test and ring-fencing rules.